MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/manage-users/edit-user-profile-on-the-platform.md

 ## Option 1 - Steps to edit a single user profile

-1. On the Microsoft Community Training portal, after login [switch to administrator view](../../../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal)
+1. On the Microsoft Community Training portal, after login [switch to administrator view] (../../get-started/step-by-step-configuration-guide.md#step-2--switch-to-administrator-view-of-the-portal)

 2. Select **All Users** tab or a **Group** details page in the left-navigation page from Users module